wordofwarning/wordofwarning.org/coronavirus/index.md

 **<a href="http://www.socialdistancingfestival.com" target="_blank">The Social Distancing Festival</a>** — live streamed global performance (regular updates).
 <hr>
 #### Help for artists + our community
-[hÅb](/hab) remains "open for business" and we'll continue to advise/support artists + freelancers in our sector where we can:
+[hÅb](/hab) remains "open for business" and we'll continue to advise/support artists + freelancers in our sector where we can.
+With partners† across the city region we're supporting independent artists + freelance creatives through the new <a href="http://www.gm-artisthub.co.uk" target="_blank">Greater Manchester Artist Hub</a>.
+† *GMAH is a joint artist development project by: Community Arts Northwest, Contact, [hÅb](/hab)/[Word of Warning](/), HOME, Manchester International Festival, Octagon Theatre Bolton, Oldham Coliseum Theatre, Royal Exchange Theatre, SICK!
+Festival, Sustained Theatre Up North, The Lowry, Waterside Arts & Creative Industries Trafford, Z-arts.*
 ##### Advice/guidance/support
 • Arts Council England's <a href="http://artscouncil.org.uk/covid-19" target="_blank">Covid-19 support page</a> — advice, guidance + emergency funding for <a href="http://www.artscouncil.org.uk/funding/financial-support-artists-creative-practitioners-and-freelancers" target="_blank">individuals</a> + <a href="http://www.artscouncil.org.uk/funding/financial-support-organisations-outside-national-portfolio" target="_blank">organisations</a> (*round one 9-16 April / round two 16-30 April*).
+• [hÅb](/hab) is <a href="http://www.gm-artisthub.co.uk/advisory-sessions" target="_blank">hosting two sessions on zoom with GMAH</a> to talk about about the funds</a>:<br>Thu 9 Apr, 4pm-6pm | ACE Emergency Fund: first looks + Grantium 101<br>Tue 14 Apr, 12noon-2pm | ACE Emergency Fund: what do we know?<br>Register on the <a href="http://www.gm-artisthub.co.uk/advisory-sessions" target="_blank">GMAH Advisory Sessions page</a>.
 • Arts Council England's <a href="http://artscouncil.org.uk/welcome-grantium" target="_blank">Grantium guide</a> — **please read before applying to their emergency funds as you'll need to:** 1. create a user account / 2. create an applicant profile / 3. wait to be validated (takes up to TEN days) / 4. take the eligibility questionnaire / 5. start your application.
 • Arts Marketing Association (AMA)'s <a href="http://www.a-m-a.co.uk/coronavirus-covid-19-resources" target="_blank">resources page</a> — to support arts, culture + heritage professionals, organisations + freelancers.
 • AMA also have a <a href="http://facebook.com/groups/AMACommunitySupport" target="_blank">Coronavirus Support Facebook Group</a> — for all arts, culture + heritage professionals who work to engage audiences.